University of Texas at Austin

 • When are admissions decisions usually made?

-The CSEM Admissions Committee strives to have all admissions decisions made by early March.
+The CSEM Admissions Committee strives to have all admissions decisions made by early to mid-March.

 • If I am granted admission with financial support, by what date am I required to respond?